ReeceRenninger/ReeceRenninger/README.md

 ### Hello and Welcome! 👋

 - We all start somewhere on this journey!
-Never give up when you hit a wall!
+Never give up!

 ![Homer](homer.technology.gif)